Aileron Therapeutics (ALRN) Received its Third Buy in a Row

-After William Blair and Canaccord Genuity gave Aileron Therapeutics (NASDAQ: ALRN) a Buy rating last month, the company received another Buy, this time from JonesTrading.
-Analyst Soumit Roy reiterated a Buy rating on Aileron Therapeutics today and set a price target of $5.00.
-The company’s shares closed last Thursday at $1.07.
+After William Blair and Canaccord Genuity gave Aileron Therapeutics (NASDAQ: ALRN) a Buy rating last month, the company received another Buy, this time from H.C.
+Wainwright.
+Analyst Edward White maintained a Buy rating on Aileron Therapeutics today and set a price target of $2.00.
+The company’s shares closed last Friday at $1.05.

-According to TipRanks.com, Roy is a 5-star analyst with an average return of 41.0% and a 58.2% success rate.
-Roy covers the Healthcare sector, focusing on stocks such as Deciphera Pharmaceuticals, Adaptimmune Therapeutics, and Actinium Pharmaceuticals.
+According to TipRanks.com, White is a 5-star analyst with an average return of 31.5% and a 53.0% success rate.
+White covers the Healthcare sector, focusing on stocks such as Spectrum Pharmaceuticals, Karyopharm Therapeutics, and TRACON Pharmaceuticals.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Aileron Therapeutics with a $4.00 average price target.
+Currently, the analyst consensus on Aileron Therapeutics is a Strong Buy with an average price target of $4.00, a 267.0% upside from current levels.
+In a report issued on November 13, JonesTrading also reiterated a Buy rating on the stock with a $5.00 price target.

 See today’s analyst top recommended stocks >>